The Definitive Guide to Landing Your Investment Banking Internship

 What Is a Junior Summer Internship?

-Applications for junior summer internships in investment banking typically begin to come out during the fall of your sophomore year — more than 18 months before the actual internships begin.
-There will be a flood of applications during the winter and spring months of your sophomore year, which is when many students win their junior summer internships.
-Applications will then continue coming out into the summer after your sophomore year and the fall of your junior year.
+Applications for junior summer internships in investment banking generally roll out during the fall of your sophomore year, well over 18 months before the actual internships begin.
+The bulk of applications happen during the winter and spring of your sophomore year, which is when many students win their junior summer internships.
+Applications will then continue into the summer following your sophomore year and into the fall of your junior year.

 How Hard Is It to Land an Investment Banking Internship?